 - Obtain multiple copies of the certified death certificate.
 Some companies will not accept a photocopy.
 This is common with insurance policies and annuity contracts.

 - Obtain a certificate of appointment to document the authority to act as personal representative, if required in your state.
 Keep in mind that language used to describe aspects of settling an estate can vary in each state.

 - Find the individual’s passwords and consolidate them in one place.

 - Open an estate checking account, if necessary, to pay bills and receive accounts/assets associated with settling the estate.
-If you open a checking account for the estate, you’ll need to get an employer identification number through IRS Form SS-4, Application for Employer Identification Number.
+If you open a checking account for the estate, you’ll need to get an employer identification number through the IRS.

 - Locate a local notary, as they will be needed for many steps.
 You might also need a medallion signature guarantee, which guarantees the authenticity of a signature that authorizes a transfer of securities that are held in physical form.

 - Contact financial organizations to find out how to update ownership and beneficiary designations on joint financial accounts (investment, bank and credit accounts).

 - Contact financial organizations to determine how to close single-owner financial accounts and transfer assets.

 - Update names and beneficiaries on insurance policies, including life, health and auto policies.
 Among the insurance providers, also confirm the coverage requirements to maintain the person’s assets (including the car).

 - Contact all three major credit bureaus to minimize the risk of identity theft.